vjranagit/spack/lib/spack/docs/developer_guide.rst

 The ``develop`` branch has the latest contributions, and nearly all pull requests target ``develop``.
-The ``develop`` branch will report that its version is that of the next **major** release with a ``.dev0`` suffix.
+The ``develop`` branch will report that its version is that of the next **minor** release with a ``.dev0`` suffix.

-Each Spack release series also has a corresponding branch, e.g., ``releases/v0.22`` has ``v0.22.x`` versions of Spack, and ``releases/v0.21`` has ``v0.21.x`` versions.
-A major release is the first tagged version on a release branch.
-Minor releases are back-ported from develop onto release branches.
+Each Spack release series also has a corresponding branch, e.g., ``releases/v1.1`` has ``v1.1.x`` versions of Spack, and ``releases/v1.0`` has ``v1.0.x`` versions.
+A minor release is the first tagged version on a release branch.
+Patch releases are back-ported from develop onto release branches.
 This is typically done by cherry-picking bugfix commits off of ``develop``.

-To avoid version churn for users of a release series, minor releases **should not** make changes that would change the concretization of packages.
+To avoid version churn for users of a release series, patch releases **should not** make changes that would change the concretization of packages.
 They should generally only contain fixes to the Spack core.
-However, sometimes priorities are such that new functionality needs to be added to a minor release.
+However, sometimes priorities are such that new functionality needs to be added to a patch release.

-Both major and minor releases are tagged.
+Both minor and patch releases are tagged.
 As a convenience, we also tag the latest release as ``releases/latest``, so that users can easily check it out to get the latest stable version.
 See :ref:`updating-latest-release` for more details.